JustAHuman-xD/LogJanitor/README.md

 LogJanitor goes about shrinking the log by trying to fix some of the problems or just hiding the log messages (whether casued by a "problem" or just an info message).
-All of the log suppresion is done through mixins and can be enabled/disabled indidually in the mod's config.
+All of the log suppresion is done either through fixing/adding assets or through mixins which can be enabled/disabled indidually in the mod's config.

 To change the config (if you want any surpressed messages not surpressed) you need to have launched your game completely at least once.
 It will generate the config once fully loaded and then if you edit